-Welfare recipients typically receive cash assistance from programs such as Temporary Assistance for Needy Families (TANF), a federally funded program that provides assistance to families in need of financial aid.
-They may also receive food stamps, which are federally funded certificates that help purchase grocery Reportedly, some states have imposed items. fingerprinting requirements on assistance recipients, since it can be quite easy in today's high-tech environment to create false identities through the use of counterfeit identification cards, including false driver's licenses and even multiple Social Security numbers.
+Temporary Assistance for Needy Families (TANF) is a Federally funded program that provides assistance to families in need of financial aid.
+Food stamps are Federally funded certificates that needy people may receive to help purchase grocery items.
+Reportedly, imposed fingerprinting states have requirements on assistance recipients, since it can be quite easy in today's high-tech environment to create false identities through the use of counterfeit identification cards, including false driver's licenses and even multiple Social Security numbers.
 This can be costly to taxpayers and recipients alike.
 According to a December 1997 report from the Illinois Department of Human Services, in 1993 Congress estimated the national cost of welfare identification schemes at \$25 billion annually.
-To ensure the financial integrity of Michigan's administration of its cash assistance and food stamp programs, and to prevent fraud on the part of recipients of assistance under those programs, some people feel that recipients in this state also should be required to provide a computer-scanned image of their fingerprint to be eligible for assistance.
+To ensure the financial integrity of Michigan's administration of the TANF and food stamp programs, and to prevent fraud on the part of recipients of assistance under those programs, some people feel that recipients in this State also should be required to provide a computer-scanned image of their fingerprint to be eligible for assistance.